rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 ![LifeCycle](images/lifecycle.jpg)

-To subscribe to a lifecycle state you can use annotations like:
+To subscribe to a lifecycle event you can use annotations like:

 ``` kotlin
   @OnLifecycleEvent(Lifecycle.Event.ON_RESUME)